phnazari/geomgen/README.md

 # The Geometry of Generalization

-This project is part of a master thesis at ETH Zurich, conducted in the lab of Prof. Bölcskei.
+This project is part of my [Master's Thesis](https://phnazari.github.io/assets/pdf/Master_Thesis.pdf) at ETH Zurich, conducted in the lab of Prof. Bölcskei.
 The thesis explores the geometry of generalization in neural networks.

-## Thesis

-A link to the thesis will be provided here once it is uploaded.

 ## Recreating Experiments